RULES

 Handicaps and ratings:

 2. Teams that Qualify for the "Go to Vegas" Tournament in either the Spring or Summer Session are expected to finish in the top 1/3rd of the Fall Session.
-Teams must finish in the top half of the division in the spring session in order to remain eligible to compete in the spring "Go to Vegas" Tournament.
+Teams must finish in the top half of the division in the fall session in order to remain eligible to compete in the spring "Go to Vegas" Tournament.

-In the event that a team that qualified for the "Go to Vegas" tournament in the Spring or Summer or fails to finish in the top half of the division in the Spring session then:
+In the event that a team that qualified for the "Go to Vegas" tournament in the Spring or Summer or fails to finish in the top half of the division in the fall session then:

 A. The team May be disqualified from competing in the "Go to Vegas" tournament as well as winning the trip to Vegas to compete in the National Championships.
 And/or